prithupareek/farm-to-table-app/README.md

 # Farm to Table
-* Platform to connect food producers, transporters, and buyers.
+* Platform to connect food growers, distributors, and food banks.

 # Instructions
 ## Branch Usage